sts10/radiation/README.md

 2. a `~/radiation_templates` directory
 3. and a file `~/radiation_templates/blog.html.erb`

 If the user doesn't, it assumes the user is not setup.
 It then asks the user y/n if he or she would like to run the setup now.
+Also, the setup script does not replace you blog.html.erb template if one already exists in `~/radiation_templates`.

 #### What's New in v 0.0.6